 When we came home, I opened the bag to hang the dress in my closet.
 Guess what?
 He had not only bought the emerald dress for the ball, but also this summer dress.

-Join the High Latitude Style Tribe for Your Entertainment, and Inspiration
+Join the High Latitude Style VIPs for Your Entertainment, and Inspiration

 Are you registered for my Newsletter to let you know about new posts, how tos and special style subjects?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!